metno/weatherapi-docs/doc/ForecastJSON.md

       ]
     },

-We use the GeoJSON standard to structure our format.
-If you are unfamiliar with that standard, you can read more about it [here](https://geojson.org/).
+We use the [GeoJSON](https://geojson.org/) standard to structure our format, see our [documentation](./GeoJSON) for more details.

-We only use a small subset of the GeoJSON specification.
-We only use the GeoJSON type `Feature`, and the geometry type `Point`.

-All other data in our format are defined under the GeoJSON attribute called `properties`.
+All forecast data are listed under the GeoJSON attribute called `properties`.

 ## Forecast metadata